Phishing emails are still one of the most-used tools for cyber criminals to defraud customers of financial institutions.

 To create these fraudulent emails, cybercriminals use social engineering techniques to impersonate financial institutions.
 These emails are increasingly sophisticated and difficult to distinguish from legitimate ones.
 That's why it's so important to learn how to analyse them and detect possible attempts at fraud.

-Generally, the messages contained in the emails instruct the user to carry out an action relatively urgently, such as clicking on a link or opening an attached document, in order to solve a problem or to receive payment of a certain amount.
+Generally, the messages instruct the user to carry out an action relatively urgently, such as clicking on a link or opening an attached document, in order to solve a problem or to receive payment of a certain amount.

 The objective is to persuade the victim to access a false page designed to look like that of the bank, but controlled by the criminal, by clicking on the link.
-When they do so, the criminal can collect their bank credentials and details, with all the risk that this entails.
+When they do so, the criminal can collect their personal and financial information, with all the risk that this entails.

 The information they may be looking for include:

-- The identifier and PIN for accessing online banking.
+- The identifier and the password for accessing digital banking.

 - Details of bank cards.